function03-labs/WalletLabels/README.md

 ### Features

 Application code is grouped by feature, this means that all related assets, like components, hook, pages are grouped in a single feature folder.
 This setup will help to keep the code base maintainable as it (and your team) grows.
-It will make it easier to add/remove new features and prevent any unwanted side effects when refactoring or removing functinality, due to too much interdependencies.
+It will make it easier to add/remove new features and prevent any unwanted side effects when refactoring or removing functionality, due to too much interdependencies.

 A few rules to make sure the codebase stays maintainable.

-- Core (or common) functionality is located in the `core` feature, other features can import from core.
+- Shared functionality is located in the `common` feature, other features can import from here.
-- A feature cannot import functionality from other features, except the `core` feature.
+- Treat features as standalone packages, only import from the top-level barrel (index.ts) file.
+Eg `import { BillingStatus } from '@app/features/billing`.
 - If a component is used in multiple features and doesn't depend on external state (like data fetching), consider adding it to the ui library, otherwise add it to the core feature.
-- Keep components clean, eg if there is complex business logic, like useQuery or useMutation hooks, move them into a separate file in `hooks/`
+- Keep components clean, eg if there is complex business logic, like useQuery or useMutation hooks, move them into a separate hook in `hooks/`

 ## License